 Shah Tahmasp I. Contemporary portrait now in Uffizi, Florence.

 The Ottoman sultan - none other than the greatest of them, Süleyman I ("The Magnificent" ruled 1520 -1566) was intent on expanding and consolidating his European empire (he reached Vienna in 1528) and feared a hostile enemy to his rear.
 He launched three attacks on the Safavids, but Tahmasp kept him at bay with considerable success - only Baghdad and Mesopotamia were permanently lost (in 1534).
-His capital at Tabriz had proved vulnerable to the Turks - he moved it westwards as far as Qazvin, emphasising the continued Iranicisation of the Safavid realm.
+His capital at Tabriz had proved vulnerable to the Turks - he moved it eastwards as far as Qazvin, emphasising the continued Iranicisation of the Safavid realm.
 It's to his credit that his father's achievement was still more or less intact by the time of his death.
 And the old "oil and water" divisions between Turk and Iranian were beginning to break down, slowly - as the shah himself gradually lost his religious status.
 He made several efforts to annex Georgia - waging jihad against a Christian country.
 He failed to conquer it, but imported tens of thousands of Georgian and Circassian prisoners as slaves.
-From them came women for his harem (mothers of future rulers), and a loyal army of converts (ghulams) to counterbalance the unreliable Qizilbash (rather as the Mamluks had done with such success).
+From them came women for his harem (mothers of future rulers), and a loyal army of converts (ghulams) to counterbalance the unreliable Qizilbash (rather as the Mamluks had ben used, with such success).